robdevops/dreadpi/README.md

 #### SECURITY

-Because controlling the RasPi GPIO pins requires root access, The following restrictions have been implemented:
+Because controlling the RasPi GPIO pins requires root access, the following restrictions have been implemented:
 * Dreadpi runs all its collectors as the 'nobody' user.
 * The external_script filename can not contain most special shell characters.
 * Online APIs use hard coded URL prefixes.